liamvdv/md2anki/README.md

 ```

 ## Feedback
 If you find any bugs, please open a GitHub issue.
-If it saved you any time, please consider liking the project.
+If it saved you any time, please consider starring the project.
 Thank you and have fun.